 As well, the option not to count can only be made for the full period of LWOP in excess of the first three months.
 You cannot choose to count only a portion of the period of LWOP in excess of the first three months as pensionable service and the remaining balance as non-pensionable service.

 Please inform your compensation advisor if you are actively employed in the public service while you are on LWOP.
 This is referred to as a dual employment situation (that is, you are working in a term position, of 12 or more hours a week, while on LWOP from your substantive position).
 If you are in this situation, at the end of every term position you will have the option not to count the LWOP in excess of the first three months as pensionable service by completing the Election not to count leave without pay as pensionable service (PWGSC-TPSGC 2480) form.
 A new form is required at the end of each term position.
 Refer to the Dual employment—Employment while on leave without pay section.

 Remember, if you do not exercise your option within three months following your return to work, you will be deemed to have chosen to count the period in excess of the first three months as pensionable service and contributions will be required for your entire period of LWOP.

 An election not to count a LWOP period is irrevocable.
-You cannot later count that period of service unless you sign a Service buyback form (PWGSC-TPSGC 3006) (This site is only accessible to federal government employees, and only to federal departments and agencies) to count the service as pensionable under the public service pension plan.
+You cannot later count that period of service unless you sign a Service buyback form (PWGSC-TPSGC 3006) (This site is only accessible on internal federal department/agency networks).
 Contributions, however, would be based on your salary at the date of signing the service buyback form and a medical examination would need to be undergone and passed.
 This option would be more costly since interest is charged on service buybacks.
 More information is available in the Service buyback package or from the Pension Centre.